Craig Tyrie, Digital & Communities Lead

-Dawn Borthwick, Support Worker and Cleaner
+Dawn Borthwick, Support Worker & Cleaner

-Kate Griffin, Learning and Participation Manager
+Kate Griffin, Creative Programme Manager

 Kate manages WHALE Arts’ programme of arts activities for families, children and young people, including creative and strategic development, programming and working with partner organisations and artists to create exciting and engaging arts projects.
 She is responsible for the following groups: Creative Adventures, LYT: Discover, and Eco smARTies, as well as the holiday programme and WHALE’s exhibition programme.

 Kirsty runs our Arts and Wellbeing programme including WHALE Arts core Adults groups including: SmartCraft; Let’s Create; Stitch N Time; Men’s Makers; Let’s Dance and more.
 She manages a team of freelance artists who facilitate these groups and works with partner organisations to deliver a wider range of creative projects at WHALE.
 Kirsty is also involved with developing progression routes through WHALE Arts with our newest project Grow Your Own Artist.